enyo/enyo.github.io/_posts/2014-01-14-to-close-or-not-to-close.md

 The second disadvantage is that it gets more complicated for editors to get it right.
 They need to have a knowledge of void tags and a complete list to provide proper highlighting and code completion.
-If you write `<input>` in and editor, it *has to know* that there will never be a `</input>` following that.
+If you write `<input>` in an editor, it *has to know* that there will never be a `</input>` following that.

 But it's very easy to implement, and I don't know any browser that doesn't get